louwerse/tomlouwerse-new-site/content/en/project/polling-aggregation/index.md

 Opinion polls are an increasingly central part of election campaigns.
 My work focuses on the aggregation of opinion polls in Ireland and the Netherlands.

 ## Peilingwijzer
-The Dutch public broadcaster NOS [publishes](http://www.peilingwijzer.nl) my aggregation of Dutch national opinion polls, called ['Peilingwijzer' (Polling Indicator)](http://peilingwijzer.tomlouwerse.nl/).
+[Peilingwijzer]((http://peilingwijzer.tomlouwerse.nl/)) combines Dutch national opinion polls.
+I started aggregating Dutch opinion polls in 2011, based on work by Simon Jackman.
+Since 2012 the Dutch public broadcaster NOS has regularly published the Peilingwijzer.
+The advice and help of my colleague Joop van Holsteyn has been instrumental in developping this project.

 ## Irish Polling Indicator
-My [Irish Polling Indicator](http://www.pollingindicator.com/) is published regularly on politicalreform.ie.
+The [Irish Polling Indicator](http://www.pollingindicator.com/) is published regularly.
+I started this project in 2014.
+In 2020, [Stefan Müller](https://muellerstefan.net/) (University College Dublin) joined the project.